Chinese New Year teaching resources

 Three background scenes for pupils to add in characters, with an optional text area to re-tell the story or to write their own versions.

-For EY and KS1, images and words around the theme of Chinese New Year.
+These images and words around the theme of Chinese New Year are ideal for young learners

 This education pack from British Council Schools Online includes lesson plans, Chinese poems, assembly ideas and plenty of activities.

-Activities: Resources to extend the topic of Chinese New Year into literacy, numeracy, ICT and art.
+Resources to extend the topic of Chinese New Year into other subjects

 Outline of a traditional Chinese dragon for younger pupils to colour - either on-screen using the tools or to print off.